 We’ve listed our best brokers in South Africa, researching key metrics like regulation, fees, customer service, available asset classes, and features.

-Finally, Capital.com is regulated by multiple regulatory bodies, including the FCA, ASIC and CySEC.
+Finally, Capital.com is regulated by multiple regulatory bodies, including the FCA, ASIC, CySEC, and NBRB.

 Eightcap - Regulated Platform With Tight Spreads

 - Minimum deposit of just $250